Sufficient Incorrectness Logic: SIL and Separation SIL: Introduction

 \subsection{Contributions}

-In summary, we make the following three main contributions: \begin{itemize} \item We introduce SIL, a novel logic for sufficient incorrectness triples.
-SIL enhances program analysis frameworks with the ability to identify the source of incorrectness. \begin{itemize} \item We prove that SIL is correct and complete for a minimal set of rules. \item We study extensions of those rules for program analysis. \item We investigate the analogies and differences between SIL and OL. \end{itemize} \item We characterize SIL by formally constructing a taxonomy of triple-based program logics. \begin{itemize} \item We prove that while both IL and SIL perform under-approximations, they capture similar but different properties: the existence vs. the causes of errors. \item We show that, for deterministic and terminating programs, SIL and HL do coincide.
-However, this is not true with nondeterminism, hence the need for a new logic. \item We prove that HL and NC, while operating over-approximations in different directions (forward vs. backward) are isomorphic. \end{itemize}

-\item We instantiate SIL to Separation Logic formulae, deriving a new logic (Separation SIL) for memory errors. \begin{itemize} \item We prove the correctness of Separation SIL. \item We show an example where Separation SIL triples are more convenient than Incorrectness Separation Logic ones and where their backward inference process is more natural than using Outcome Logic. \end{itemize}
+After comparing our work with well-established results in Section~\ref{sec:relatedwork} and recalling some basic concepts and notation in Section~\ref{sec:background}, we make the following three main contributions: \begin{itemize} \item In Section~\ref{sec:sil}, we introduce SIL, a novel logic for sufficient incorrectness triples.
+SIL enhances program analysis frameworks with the ability to identify the source of incorrectness.
+We prove that SIL is correct and complete for a minimal set of rules, and we propose some additional rules for program analysis. \item Section~\ref{sec:comparison} gives some insights into the relations among SIL, HL, IL and NC by constructing a taxonomy of program logics.
+Following the classification, we prove that IL and SIL perform under\hyp{}approximations in different ways, i.e., finding the existence vs. the causes of errors, that SIL and HL coincide for deterministic and terminating programs, and that NC is isomorphic to HL and is not related to IL. \item In Section~\ref{sec:separation-sil}, we instantiate SIL to Separation Logic formulae to handle memory errors.
+We prove that Separation SIL is correct and, for loop\hyp{}free programs, is also complete.
+By means of a simple single example, we claim that Separation SIL triples can be more convenient than ISL ones for testing and debugging and that our backward-oriented deduction strategy is more natural than OL's. \end{itemize}